 Edit: Detail options

-You can set a goal amount for the campaign.
-A goal thermometer will display on the campaign's landing page if the "Show goal amount?" checkbox is marked.
+Use a goal thermometer as a progress meter for live donation tracking that will display on the campaign's landing page if the "Show goal amount?" checkbox is marked.

 If you would like to track progress on your website, you can use our Developer Documentation to learn how you can send the Campaign transaction data to your website.